Humairaosama9298/Python/Projects/number_guessing_game/README.md

 5. If you fail to guess the number within 7 attempts, the game will reveal the correct number. 😢

-## 🛠 Installation & Running the Game
+## 🛠 Installation
-To play the game, follow these steps:
+Ffollow these steps:

 ### 1️⃣ Install Python (if not installed)
 Download and install Python from the official website: